 The influence of Mexican food in American homes is reflected in the consumption of one of the most preferred foods, tortillas.
 According to figures from Statista, compiled from the U.S. Census and the Simmons National Consumer Survey, 110.72 million Americans consumed tortillas in 2017.

-However, Mexican food in the U.S. is not only seen in the kitchens of Americans but also at restaurants.
-The number of Mexican restaurants throughout the country reached 59,800 establishments in the middle of the first semester of last year and those with a Mexican-style menu represent close to 9% of all restaurants in the United States, according to data from the foodservice analysis firm CDH Expert.
+However, Mexican food in the U.S. is not only seen in the kitchens of Americans but also in restaurants.
+The number of Mexican restaurants throughout the country reached 59,800 establishments in the middle of the first semester of last year, and those with a Mexican-style menu represent close to 9% of all restaurants in the United States, according to data from the food service analysis firm CDH Expert.

 These figures reflect the importance of the Mexican Food and Beverage Industry in the American market.
 This love for Mexican dishes in the U.S. marks a Mexican food trend of expansion due to consumer demand.